 Helping Justice-Involved Reenter Employment (HIRE)

-The California Workforce Development Board (CWDB) is pleased to announce the Helping Justice-Involved Reenter Employment (HIRE) initiative, a new funding opportunity for community-based organizations (CBOs) and other non-profit organizations to provide employment services to justice-involved individuals.
-Approximately $50,000,000 will be available to qualified grantees.
+The California Workforce Development Board (CWDB) is pleased to announce the Helping Justice-Involved Reenter Employment (HIRE) initiative, a new funding opportunity for community-based organizations (CBOs) and other non-profits to provide employment services to justice-involved individuals.
+Approximately $50,000,000 is available to qualified grantees.
 The initiative’s objectives are to: